guadalazzo/electrical-assignment-fa/README.md

 ---------------

 ## The Charging Game
-You'll design and implement The Fastned Charging Game.
+You'll design and implement The F* Charging Game.
 The goal of the game is to provide electricity from our charger to your electrical vehicle (EV) as fast as possible.
 When the user starts a new game, a timer will run to measure how long it takes you to create an electric circuit from the **charger** to the **car**.
 As soon as the circuit is established, the timer will stop and your name and time will be added to the leaderboard.
 The game will show the names